 - Example of a project that meets an urgent safety need. - A recent crash occurred in the last twenty-four months involving a pedestrian or a bicyclist and the pedestrian/bicyclist was injured, seriously injured, or killed and the proposed project specifically addresses this incident effectively and cost effectively. - A timely and urgent opportunity means that something substantial and unexpected has changed and must be addressed before the next Competitive Grant cycle.
 Examples of projects that are timely and urgent opportunities. - A natural disaster occurs and triggers an urgent project.
 Rapid Response funds could add features to a funded project that is slated for construction like a pedestrian refuge island. - An economic opportunity that significantly reduces the price of a needed item.
 Rapid Response Grants could fund a project that takes advantage of this opportunity. - The applicant will lose funds unless the community gets additional funds.
-Rapid Response Grants could be used as the funds to help keep allocated funds and address a Safe Routes to School project. - o Local cash match is available and will not be available for the next Competitive Grant cycle.
-Note that actual funds may be considered as match up to 60 months7 prior to the project application deadline. - Safe Routes to School Construction Grant recipients and other entities building a Safe Routes to School specific project are eligible to apply if an unexpected project condition arises and significant change occurs that the entity was unable to plan for and adds additional cost to the existing Safe Routes to School project.
-A Safe Routes to School project is defined as primarily a bicycle and pedestrian focused project that meets all of the criteria for the Safe Routes to School Competitive Infrastructure Program.
+Rapid Response Grants could be used as the funds to help keep allocated funds and address a Safe Routes to School project. - Local cash match is available and will not be available for the next Competitive Grant cycle.
+Note that actual funds may be considered as match up to 60 months9 prior to the project application deadline. - Safe Routes to School Construction Grant recipients and other entities building a Safe Routes to School specific project are eligible to apply if an unexpected project condition arises and significant change occurs that the entity was unable to plan for and adds additional cost to the existing Safe Routes to School project.
+A Safe Routes to School project is defined as primarily a bicycle and pedestrian focused project that meets all of the criteria for the Safe Routes to School Competitive Infrastructure Program. - Eminent domain becomes available and needs to be acquired immediately.
+Rapid Response funds could be used to purchase and build on the new public right of way that is only available for purchase for a short period of time.